Boiled egg: Soft-boiled eggs

 Soft-boiled eggs have a partially liquid yolk, which renders the texture less dry.
 Soft-boiled yolks also tend to have more of a umami and sweet taste than hard-boiled yolks.

 While the traditional egg timer counts to 3 minutes for cooking a soft-boiled egg, some how-to guides recommend longer cooking times ranging from five to six minutes.
 Chef Heston Blumenthal, after "relentless trials", published a recipe for "the perfect boiled egg", suggesting cooking the egg in water that starts cold and covers the egg by no more than a millimeter, removing the pan from the heat as soon as the water starts to bubble.
 After six minutes, the egg will be ready.

 Soft-boiled eggs are commonly served in egg cups, where the top of the egg is cut off with a knife, spoon, spring-loaded egg topper, or egg scissors, using an egg spoon to scoop the egg out.
 Other methods include breaking the eggshell by tapping gently around the top of the shell with a spoon.
 Soft-boiled eggs can be eaten with toast cut into strips, which are then dipped into the runny yolk.
 In the United Kingdom and Australia, these strips of toast are known as "soldiers".

 In Southeast Asia, a variation of soft-boiled eggs known as half-boiled eggs are commonly eaten for breakfast.
-The major difference is that, instead of the egg being served in an egg cup, it is cracked into a bowl to which dark or light soy sauce or pepper are added.
+The major difference is that, instead of the egg being served in an egg cup, it is cracked into a bowl to which dark or light soy sauce and pepper are added.
 The egg is also cooked for 7 minutes, resulting in a runnier egg instead of the usual gelatin state and is commonly eaten with kaya toast and kopi.

-Boiled eggs are also an ingredient in various Philippine dishes, such as embutido and chicken galantina.
+Boiled eggs are also an ingredient in various Filipino dishes, such as embutido and chicken galantina.
 Boiled or steamed duck eggs that have been incubated for several days are also eaten in the Philippines, Vietnam, Laos, Cambodia, and Thailand as balut.